vitalab/castor/README.md

 ### Configuring a Run
-This project uses Hydra to handle the configuration of the [`vital` runner script](https://github.com/nathanpainchaud/vital/tree/dev/vital/vital/runner.py).
+This project uses Hydra to handle the configuration of the [`castor` runner script](castor/runner.py).
 To understand how to use Hydra's CLI, refer to its [documentation](https://hydra.cc/docs/intro/).
-For this particular project, preset configurations for various parts of the `vital` runner pipeline are available in the [config package](castor/config).
+For this particular project, preset configurations for various parts of the `castor` runner pipeline are available in the [config package](castor/config).
 These files are meant to be composed together by Hydra to produce a complete configuration for a run.

 Below we provide examples of how to run some basic commands using the Hydra CLI:
 ```shell script